 Here are some real life success stories of starting a stationery business:

 1. Seniman Calligraphy ($156K/year)

-Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy about 8 years ago.
+Ruth Daro (from Los Angeles, California, USA) started Seniman Calligraphy over 8 years ago.

 Hi, I’m Ruth and I run Seniman Calligraphy a custom stationery design studio where I do calligraphy, watercolor, illustration, and graphic design for bespoke wedding invitations and other paper goods.
 Basically, printing and manufacturing.

 2. Raghaus ($300K/year)

 Markus Hartel (from Newburgh, New York, USA) started Raghaus over 8 years ago.

 Hi there!
 My name is Markus Hartel and I started Raghaus Studios, a boutique letterpress print shop and graphic design studio five years ago after moving to a new domicile with nothing but a dream, no customers, and little cash in my pocket.